Trained medical professionals are on call 7 days a week to discuss procedures and the need for PEP after a needle stick: (888) 448-4911 or click here.

 Here is a short summary from HHS (the HIPAA folks): click here

-- And here's a general page about security: click here
+And here’s a general page about security from the HIPAA folks: click here

-- Security Breach: A new section of the HIPAA rules were put into effect as of September 2009.
+Security Breach: A new section of the HIPAA rules were put into effect as of September 2009.
 In the event of a security breach of your computer system, you are supposed to follow certain procedures to ensure that patients are notified that their information may have been compromised.
-Here's are links to the ADA’s website that explains the procedures that need to be followed:
+For information on breaches according to the 2013 HIPAA Rules, check out this article: click here

-In the event of a breach of unsecured personal health information, we are supposed to maintain a log of all breaches, and report it to the Department of Health and Human Services (HHS).
-If the breach involves more than 500 individuals in a single geographic area, we are supposed to notify our patients, the local media, and HHS as soon as possible (absolutely within 60 days of the breach); if it's less than 500 individuals, we are to notify the patient(s) involved, then log it and notify HHS on an annual basis, (within 60 days of the end of the calendar year in which the breach occurred).
+In the event of a breach of unsecured personal health information, we are supposed to report it to the Department of Health and Human Services (HHS).
+If the breach involves more than 500 individuals in a single geographic area, we are supposed to notify our patients, the local media, and HHS as soon as possible (absolutely within 60 days of the breach); if it’s less than 500 individuals, we are to notify the patient(s) involved, then log it and notify HHS on an annual basis, (within 60 days of the end of the calendar year in which the breach occurred).
 Here is the site to fill out the HHS notification: http://www.hhs.gov/ocr/privacy/hipaa/administrative/breachnotificationrule/brinstruction.html

 If there is a possible breach, it is assumed that a breach has occurred unless you analyze the situation and determine that the patients’ information was not compromised.
 If a reasonable person would determine that the information was compromised and a breach occurred, you have to follow the notification requirements; if there is no breach, file this completed form in your HIPAA notebook: (click here for “HIPAA breach assessment”).